kareem983/Flight_Reservation_System/README.md

 # Flight Reservation System (FRMS)
-Flight Reservation System Using ODP.Net and C# windows forms, It's an Application on Database Management and Relations between Entities, With a smooth UI relieves the user.
+Flight Reservation System Using ODP.Net and C# windows forms, It's an Application on Database Management and Relations between Entities.

 # Description
 The FRMS helps the Customers to Register/login in the system and search for the available flight then determine it then Book it with (Source place, Destination place, number of tickets).